Norfolk Honey - old queens

 More about old queens

-An old queen - £40 (collection from Norwich only) Please give me as much prior notice as you can.
+Norwich is not practical.
+Please give me as much prior notice as you can.

 For more info on rearing new queens please see my queen breeding page